-These rectangular, sandstone buildings are called ‘Khleangs’ which means ‘storeroom’ but it is not likely that they were actually used for that purpose.
+The North Khleangs are large rectangular, sandstone buildings of unknown purpose.
+While the word 'khleang' translates as ‘storeroom,’ it is not likely that they were actually used for storage.
 It is not known exactly what their function was, but carved inscriptions indicate that they may have been used for ceremonial purposes, or as accommodation for visiting dignitaries.

 - Private Angkor Wat & Royal Temples Excursion